Graphiti MCP server

 Stats

-Graphiti MCP Server is a framework for building and querying temporally-aware knowledge graphs for AI agents.
-It continuously integrates user interactions, structured and unstructured data into a coherent, queryable graph that supports historical queries without requiring complete graph recomputation.
-This MCP server implementation exposes Graphiti's functionality through the Model Context Protocol.
+Graphiti MCP Server is a framework that enables AI assistants to interact with temporally-aware knowledge graphs.
+It continuously integrates user interactions, structured data, and external information into a queryable graph that supports historical queries and efficient retrieval without requiring complete graph recomputation.

 Quick Start